Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

         // Method body
     }

+    /* <---- Place your cursor here */
-    // Search planes by name <--- Place your cursor here }
+    // Search planes by name
+}
 ```